quanhoang-pm/quanhoang-pm.github.io/_posts/2021-10-16-milestones-in-learning-git-github.md

 ### Stage 3.
 Teamwork on Github

 Now you are in an organization, and you collaborate on a repository with your teammates.
 Then you should take advantage of issues and pull requests to improve your work.
-Especially, learn to mention _anything_ in conversation.
-It includes issues, pull requests, commits, even team members.
+Especially, make sure that you have [your notifications](https://github.com/settings/notifications) turned on and learn to mention _anyone/anything_ in conversation.
+The mentioning includes issues, pull requests, commits, even team members.

 ### Stage 4.
 Github CLI